 They are great for sitting or walking around the house contained in your own little audio world.
 They would work great at the office, you can listen to music and still hear other people when they talk to you.

-Another area that the JBL Soundgear wearable speaker would be good for is in the virtual reality world.
+Another area that the JBL Soundgear wearable speaker would be good for us in the virtual reality world.
 The Soundgear was made for VR headsets provided, your device can connect via Bluetooth with the JBL Soundgear they should work great.

 As this technology evolves I can see virtual reality programs utilizing the vibrating capabilities of wearable speakers adding another sensation to the virtual reality world.
 I can see future models adding other effects to increase the real sensation.
 Like a puff of air coming from the speaker or adding sensation pads that can create the feeling of an electric shock or manipulating vibrations to mimic other effects.

-I think they are a great start in this new style of speaker but as with new concepts, improvements can be made.
+I think they are a great start in this new style of a speaker but as with new concepts, improvements can be made.
 I think a few adjustments might make this product better for future models.
 My suggestions to improve the design would be:

 - First I would make it a little more flexible and mark on the unit that it is bendable.
 It took me a week to realize this feature was available.
 I am always reluctant bending plastic things for fear of breaking them.

-- Second I understand that a material needs to be soft to the touch in the area of the speaker located behind the back of the neck.
+- Second I understand that material needs to be soft to the touch in the area of the speaker located behind the back of the neck.
 I suggest a more durable but still soft material on the back.
 Down towards the tips of the unit they could change the material to a more finer material of what JBL is using to finish their waterproof speaker line.
-On the inside tips at the front I can see this fabric wearing out first due to rubbing when putting them on and off.
+On the inside tips at the front, I can see this fabric wearing out first due to rubbing when putting them on and off.

 - Third I think again taking from the JBL waterproof speaker line the style of buttons from JBL waterproof speakers and make them smaller.
 This will make them a bit more user-friendly in the kitchen with messy or wet hands and add to its overall usability and durability.

-- Finally if the area on the back where the battery is could be made smaller.
-I found and read from other users that it's not very comfortable against the back of your neck when lying back on the couch.
+- Finally, if the area on the back where the battery is could be made smaller.
+I found and read from other users that it’s not very comfortable against the back of your neck when lying back on the couch.